Category: EasternLoop2016

 Hey Guys!!
 We spent two weeks in the Charleston, SC area!

 We visited Fort Moultrie.
 You might not recognize the name…Fort Moultrie is right across from its more famous counterpart, Fort Sumter.
 One of the coolest things we get to do is visit old Forts.
-We don’t always get a chance to see them all, but we try to hit at least one when they’re available.
+We don’t always get a chance to see them all, but we try to hit at least one in the area when they’re available.
 Some Forts are open for visitors to roam around on their own while others require you to sign up for a guided tour.
 We like them both…we like to take our time and look, but we also enjoy the knowledge the tour guides impart.
 Fort Moultrie is a free roaming Fort.
 There were tons of nooks and crannies we ventured into.

 This is as close as we got to Fort Sumter.
 While it is a part of the National Park System, a private ferry ticket is required to reach it.
 We can’t always do everything in a city we want to.
 Since we’re not technically on vacation, we have to pick and choose keeping in mind the cities to come and what those offer, as well.

+The biggest reason we didn’t spring for Fort Sumter is because we wanted to visit Boone Hall Plantation.
 Boone Hall Plantation is one of America’s oldest working plantations.
-You’re looking at the Avenue of Oaks.
+You’re looking at the Avenue of Oaks in the top picture.
 I love the look of the giant oak trees with the Spanish moss!
 The trees were planted back in 1743 by Captain Thomas Boone.
 It took more than 200 years for the two rows of trees to meet overhead in the middle.
 You might recognize this Avenue of Oaks form the mini-series North & South or maybe from the movie The Notebook.
 Boone Hall Plantation has been in quite a few movies, shows, and print articles.

 Boone Hall has quite the history and is part of the Underground Railroad.
 Our favorite experience at Boone Hall was the Gullah Culture presentation.
+This surprised us.
+To be honest, we didn’t know what Gullah is.

 This isn’t our video.
 I didn’t take one.
 I could just kick myself for not taking a video.
 But, this is the same woman we saw and she was really good.
 If you get to visit Boone Hall Plantation, don’t miss the Gullah Geechee presentation.
 Plan your day around it.